5 Factors to Consider When Choosing Between the ACT and SAT

 • The SAT is offered in a digital format only for the vast majority of students.
 Students get scratch paper, but the majority of their work takes place in an app.

 • The ACT is generally offered on paper.
-As of spring 2024, a digital version is being offered in limited areas.
+As of spring 2024, a digital version is being offered in limited areas and a more complete rollout of the new, shorter digital exam will occur in the April 2025.
 The test will continue to be offered on paper in addition to this new digital offering.

 3. Reading Comprehension